prakharmrsl/easypcceo.github.io/pages/crypto-mining/litecoin-hardware/litecoin-hardware.md

 ## Should You Mine Litecoin?

-While Litecoin mining is profitable, it may not be the best idea for those who are simply looking to acquire cryptocurrency.
+While Litecoin mining is **VERY** profitable, it may not be the best idea for those who are simply looking to acquire cryptocurrency.

-If you just want cryptocurrency, it is probably a better idea to buy it.
-Mining hardware is very expensive, and unless you are mining on a large scale, it's hard to turn a sizable profit.

-There are awesome exchanges online such as [Binance](https://www.binance.com/?ref=16557105){:target="_blank"} that allow you to buy and sell cryptocurrencies.
-You can buy Litecoin directly on their exchange.
-You can also convert the Litecoin you've mined into other cryptocurrencies, or sell it for USD.
+If you want cryptocurrency right now, it's probably better to buy it.
+You can buy it directly from an exchange like Coinbase without having to invest in mining hardware.

 [Buy Litecoin from Coinbase](https://www.coinbase.com/join/5967ac4be42b2d0260de144b){: .big-button target="_blank"}